Wealth | Business | Finance | Life. Connect with us today and learn more about joining our community.

 Those filters matter.
 They’re not bureaucracy for its own sake; they’re tools that keep us grounded.

-Whenever a colleague calls to ask, “What do you think of this idea?” my first reply is, “Did you run it through the filter?”
-Nine times out of ten, the answer is no. Skipping that step lets enthusiasm dictate the discussion, and that’s how bad deals slip through.
+Whenever someone calls to ask, “What do you think of this idea?” my first reply is, “Did you run it through the filter?”
+Nine times out of ten, the answer is no. When this step is overlooked or skipped, enthusiasm dictates the discussion, and that’s how bad (or the wrong) deals slip through.

-Saying no isn’t negative; it’s disciplined.
-It keeps you from wasting energy on long shots and frees you to double down on the rare opportunity that truly fits.
-Remember: if you can’t quickly prove a deal belongs on your desk, it probably belongs in the trash.
+It’s important to understand that saying no isn’t negative; it’s discipline.
+It keeps you from wasting energy on ‘long shots’ and frees you to double down on the rare opportunity that truly fits.
+Remember: if you can’t quickly prove a deal belongs on your desk, it probably isn’t the right deal for you.